-Looking at knowledge management research at ECKM, we conclude that this is the situation for more than 80% of the papers.
-The 2020 and 2021 papers were more scientific than 2017, 2018, and 2019 papers - 69% versus 83%.
-In 2021 and 2020, progress in making knowledge management more scientific and robust.
+Looking at knowledge management research at ECKM, we conclude that this is the situation for more than 65% of the papers.
+The 2020, 2021, and 2022 papers were more scientific than the 2017, 2018, and 2019 papers - 65% versus 83%.
+In 2020-2022, progress was made in making knowledge management more scientific and robust.
 We found that Kuhn's description fit the situation in knowledge management research well.
 Every researcher starts over again from the beginning with was easily collected survey, and case data are assembled and presented in fancy scientific ways.
-The papers in 2020 and 2021 (23%) upon sustainable businesses, greener businesses and societies, and the future of knowledge work represent a positive change.
-Primarily the 2021 conference might illustrate a turning point for making knowledge management research more relevant and scientific.
+The papers in 2020, 2021, and 2022 (24%) focused on sustainable businesses, greener businesses and societies, and the future of knowledge work, representing a positive change.
+The 2021 and 2022 conferences might illustrate a turning point for making knowledge management research more relevant and scientific.